mysidlabs/k8s-demo/readme.md

 ## Lab 1 - Deploy Your First App

-All the deployment artifacts for this lab can be found in the `~/dev/k8s-demo/a-core` directory inside your lab container.
+All the deployment artifacts for this lab can be found in the `~/dev/k8s-demo/a-core` directory inside the lab container.

 1. Create your first pod.
    1. `oc apply -f pod.yaml` will create and run your first OpenShift application.